ephes/django-cast/docs/heroku.rst

 At first you have to create an heroku account and install the heroku_ command line app.

-Then creeate your app with the heroku client and make your newly created app the default app, to avoid having to specify it for every heroku toolbelt call with "-a":
+Then create your app with the heroku client and make your newly created app the default app, to avoid having to specify it for every heroku toolbelt call with "-a":